 For families with beloved pets they can’t leave behind, this means planning to travel with your pet.
 While keeping your pet safe and happy is paramount, nobody wants to spend a lot of extra money doing so.
 Here we look at ways to find the most affordable way to travel with your pets.

 Know the Airline Fees

 A cheaper alternative to paying airline fees is to just drive with your pet to your destination, if that is possible.
-“The cheapest way to travel with a pet of any size is to drive your own car,” said Nora Glover, founder and editor in chief of Catademy.com.
+“The cheapest way to travel with a pet of any size is to drive your own car,” said Nora Glover, the lead author of CatFans.com.
 She does warn, however, that since driving can be stressful, especially to cats, it may be necessary to tranquilize the animal for maximum comfort.

 Research Pet-Friendly Hotels

 A little bit of research can help you find hotels with low to no fees for staying with your pet, said Ravi Parikh, CEO of RoverPass.
 “If you need to stay in a hotel, check around for one with lower pet fees.
 Many hotels offer a one-time fee, which can be a great deal if you’ll be staying for several days.”

 Ask Your Accommodation About Pets

 Whether you book a hotel, an Airbnb, VRBO place or camp somewhere, you want to make sure you call ahead to see if pets are welcome, said Ashley Jacobs, CEO and founder of Sitting for a Cause, a pet-sitting website.
 “You don’t want to get to your destination and then be turned away because your pet doesn’t meet the restrictions implemented by the place you intended to stay,” she said.

 Consider the Carrier